 Benefits Of Cannabis Seed Oil

 Hemp oil and hemp seed oil are typically used to temporarily relieve skin issues, such as eczema, psoriasis, and acne rosacea.
-These oils have also been linked to brain, heart, and muscle health.
+According to some anecdotal evidence, these oils have been potentially linked to brain, heart, and muscle health.
 It’s up to the user whether they prefer to apply topically or orally ingest the oils.
 Hemp seed oil is a great source of plant-based protein for all you vegans and vegetarians out there.
 You also get the added benefit of omega-3, omega-6, and other healthy fatty acids.
 The important thing to note about hemp oil is that it does not contain CBD and other cannabinoids.

 Cannabis Seed Oil Vs. CBD Oil

 If cannabis oil were a popularity contest, CBD oil, without a doubt, would win.
 This is what people are after.
 In fact, the CBD market is expected to reach $20 billion by 2024, according to Forbes.
 CBD is widely sought after for its medical benefits.
-Users can experience positive changes in their mood, appetite, stress levels, and pain threshold.
+Some users have claimed they experience potentially positive changes in their mood, appetite, stress levels, and pain threshold.
 CBD oil comes from high-CBD cannabis plants and is extracted by a method called “solvent extraction using CO2” from the leaves, flowers, and branches.